 - type of specific management arrangements.

-Several threatened and protected species managed under the Fisheries Management Act 1994, particularly grey nurse shark, white shark and black cod, are threatened by:
+Several threatened and protected species managed under the Fisheries Management Act 1994, particularly Greynurse Shark, White Shark and Black Rockcod, are threatened by:

 - illegal fishing

-- injury due to accidental capture by fishers
+- injury due to fish hooks and accidental capture by fishers

 - entrapment in shark mesh nets.